cred19/Fabric-Automation/README.md

 # Fabric-Automation
-This repository contains the PowerShell runbooks that can dynamically resume and suspend the Fabric Capacity on Azure
+This repository contains the PowerShell runbooks that can dynamically control Fabric via Automation Account on Azure.